RomanKapitonov/advent-of-code-2016/problem1/PROBLEM.md

 Following R2, L3 leaves you 2 blocks East and 3 blocks North, or 5 blocks away.
 R2, R2, R2 leaves you 2 blocks due South of your starting position, which is 2 blocks away.
 R5, L5, R5, R3 leaves you 12 blocks away.

-How many blocks away is Easter Bunny HQ?
+### How many blocks away is Easter Bunny HQ?

+# Part Two

+Then, you notice the instructions continue on the back of the Recruiting Document.
+Easter Bunny HQ is actually at the first location you visit twice.

+For example, if your instructions are R8, R4, R4, R8, the first location you visit twice is 4 blocks away, due East.

+### How many blocks away is the first location you visit twice?